French press is a popular coffee brewing device, that’s a versatile option for brewing exceptional hot coffee, teas, and cold brews as well.

 Why use French Press for Cold Brew?

-Using a French Press for cold brew results in a smooth and rich coffee with a fuller body and more flavor.
+Using a French Press for cold brew results in a smoother, richer coffee with a fuller body and more flavor.

 Here are some reasons why I personally love to use French Press for making cold brew coffee.